-In the case that $x \in X$ is a generic point of $(X,T)$, we can strengthen the Proposition~\ref{p1} as follows. \begin{prop} Let $(X,T)$ be a t.d.s..
-For any $x,y \in X$, if $x$ is a generic point of $(X,T)$, then $F(x,y)=0$ if and only if $M_x=M_y$. \end{prop} \begin{proof} We need only to prove that $M_x=M_y$ can imply $F(x,y)=0$ in the case that $x$ is a generic point of $(X,T)$.
+When $x \in X$ is a generic point of $(X,T)$, we can strengthen the Proposition~\ref{p5.1} as follows. \begin{prop} Let $(X,T)$ be a t.d.s. and $x,y \in X$.
+If $x$ is a generic point of $(X,T)$, then $F(x,y)=0$ if and only if $M_x=M_y$. \end{prop} \begin{proof} Proposition \ref{p5.1} shows that $F(x,y)=0$ implies $M_x=M_y$.
+To finish the proof of Proposition \ref{p5.3}, we need only to prove that $M_x=M_y$ implies $F(x,y)=0$.